evilsyncope/public/reputation.md

 ##### Content posting and upvoting rewards

 Good content should be rewarded.
-For every 10 upvotes
+For every 10 upvotes user receives 1 HKG to his address.

 ##### Gas payers